Zead-Fekry/Black-Jack/README.md

 a.
 Hit until he either scores 21 (BLACKJACK), a score more than the maximum score of the 3 players or bust.
 4. Make decisions(someone WINS or it’s a PUSH) and end the game.
-The game is explained more and tested at the recorded lab’s video in this link: https://youtu.be/kNRdAsF1CQE

-Create a project named with “BlackJack” with a single package and make sure that the package created is named “blackjack”